 Photoacoustic and Ultrasonic Imaging for Minimally-Invasive Guidance

-Ultrasound imaging is frequently used for guiding minimally invasive percutaneous procedures such as peripheral nerve blocks, tumour biopsy and fetal blood sampling.
-Accurate and efficient identification of the proceduretarget and the needle is of paramount importance to ensurethe efficacy and safety of the procedures.
-Despite a number of prominent advantages associated with ultrasound imaging such as its real-time imaging capability, high affordability and accessibility, it suffers from intrinsically low soft tissue contrast that sometimes results in insufficient visibility of critical tissue structures such as nerves and small blood vessels.
+Ultrasound imaging is frequently used for guiding minimally invasive medical procedures such as peripheral nerve blocks, tumour biopsy, and fetal blood sampling.
+Accurate and efficient identification of the procedure target and the needle is of paramount importance to ensure the efficacy and safety of the procedures.
+However, ultrasound imaging suffers from intrinsically low soft tissue contrast that sometimes results in insufficient visibility of critical tissue structures such as nerves and small blood vessels.
 Moreover, visibility of clinical needles with ultrasound imaging is strongly dependent on the insertion angle and depth of the needle.
-With steep insertion angles, ultrasound reflections can be readily outside of the transducer aperture, leading to poor ultrasound visibility.Loss of visibility of tissue targets or the needle can cause significant complications.
-At PURL, we investigate the combination of ultrasound and photoacoustic imaging for guiding minimally invasive procedures by offering complementary information to each other, with ultrasound imaging providing tissue structural information and photoacoustic imaging identifying critical tissue structures and invasive surgical devices such as metal-lic needles.
+Loss of visibility of tissue targets or the needle can cause significant complications.

 INTERVENTIONAL PHOTOACOUSTIC IMAGING